marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 # Exercise 3: Verify Preconfigured CI-J Components
-In this exercise, you will return to the `CI-J` app and verify that the key components required for the workshop are already configured.
+In this exercise, you will return to the `CI-J` app and we will verify that the key components required for the workshop are already configured.

 **Step 1.
 Go back to Customer Insights - Journeys**
 - Go back to the browser tab where you have the `CI-J` app open in the Settings area